Cirqus Voltaire: Multiball

 When multiballs are stacked, a total of four balls are put into play.
+Once every ball except one has drained, the player has a short time to shoot the left ramp and score "Voltaire's Multiple Jackpots," an award consisting of one jackpot from every multiball that had been in effect.

 Join the Cirqus

 After collecting all nine marvels, the player can start Join the Cirqus by shooting either orbit.
 Play then proceeds through four phases, with all other features disabled.
 After each of the first three phases is completed, the flippers and targets briefly go dead and all the balls drain as part of the lead-in to the next phase.